dom-schulz/loan-predictor/README.md

 ## Project Overview

 The project consists of several integrated components:
-1. Data preprocessing and cleaning using BigQuery SQL, where the machine learning model (Gradient Boosting) is also trained and evaluated
+1. Data preprocessing and cleaning using SQL in BigQuery, where the machine learning model is also trained and evaluated
-2. Comprehensive data pipeline handling millions of loan records through Google Cloud Platform
-3. Interactive Streamlit web interface that allows users to input loan information and receive default predictions
+2. Interactive Streamlit web interface that allows users to input loan information and receive default predictions (with 99.15% accuracy)
-4. Automated random value generation system for testing and demonstration purposes
+3. Automated random value generation system for testing and demonstration purposes

 ## Project Structure